google/etils/etils/ecolab/README.md

 ### Collapsible logs on colab

-Sometimes, you might want to log verbose informations (e.g. the content of a file).
+Sometimes, you might want to log verbose information (e.g. the content of a file).
 To avoid polluting the logs, you can hide the logs inside a collapsible block (collapsed by default).